camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 #### CIBA flow (Backend flow)
-The CIBA flow is applicable if the consumption device is equal to or different from the target device of the intented Network API call(s).
+The CIBA flow is applicable if the Consumption Device is equal to or different from the Target Device of the intended CAMARA API call(s).

 ```mermaid
 sequenceDiagram